 Peanut butter has low moisture levels; therefore, it doesn’t have a runny consistency.
 Natural peanut butter usually only consists of peanuts and some salt, but you’ll find some with vegetable or palm oil to keep the peanut chunks and oils together.
 So, any oil you see on the surface is a sign of good-quality peanut butter!
 You can stir and reincorporate the oil to get the right consistency.

-Pure and raw peanut butter has a savory taste; but, most commercially packaged and sold jars contain peanut butter mixed with sugar and sodium.
+Pure and raw peanut butter has a savory taste as it is the unsweetened version.
+But most commercially packaged and sold jars contain peanut butter mixed with sugar and sodium, and hence they taste sweet.

 So, while most people argue that peanut butter belongs to the savory category, we believe that there’s no definite answer to this question.
 It may come down to the type you’re consuming!
 Those with added sugar taste sweeter.
 On the other hand, you may also find some kinds of peanut butter seasoned with sea salt, giving it a prominent savory quality.